rossyndicate/NW-CLP-RS/README.md

 __p0: 0_locs_poly_setup__
 This group sets up the locations and polygon files for RS retrieval.
-The group of funcitons collates a few different polygon and point files into a single file of each type as needed for the RS workflow.
+The group of functions collates a few different polygon and point files into a single file of each type as needed for the RS workflow.

 __p1: 1_historical_RS_data_collation__